-• The compiler supports the extension of the Thumb instruction set using 32-bit Thumb-2 technology.
+• The compiler supports the 16-bit Thumb instruction set and a small number of 32-bit Thumb instructions.
 The 32-bit instructions are BL, DMB, DSB, ISB, MRS, and MSR.

 By default, the compiler uses ARMv6 unaligned access support to speed up access to packed structures, by allowing LDR and STR instructions to load from and store to words that are not aligned on natural word boundaries.